AndreXLVII/Fenix-Event-Server-Script/README.md

 Menages the event rounds and implements a dynamic respawn mechanic, with other little features.

+Credits to @eLF and @Walki for parts of the base code

 Made for the game Holdfast: Nations at War